scipy-lectures/scientific-python-lectures/euroscipy2010_tutorials/source/sympy.rst

 full featured computer algebra system thatn can compete directly with commercial alternatives (Mathematica, Maple) while keeping the code as simple as possible in order to be comprehensible and easily extensible.
-Commercial alternatives include Mathematica and Maple.
 SymPy is written entirely in Python and does not require any external libraries.